danielwippermann/resol-vbus/docs/docs.md

 ### Packet

 The version 1 Packets are sent by the RESOL VBus-enabled device in regular intervals and carry payload data like sensor temperatures, relais speeds, date and time.
-Those Packets have a predefined structure which is documented in the Appendix H of the VBus Protocol Specification.
+Those Packets have a predefined structure which is documented in the Chapter H of the VBus Protocol Specification.

 ### Datagram